 The Department of History is one of the largest history departments in the University System of Ohio.
 The Department of History faculty specialize in eras from the Middle Ages to the present and in regions throughout the world, including the United States, Europe, Latin America, Asia, and the Middle East.
 We teach a range of classes on topics including the Renaissance, U.S. women’s history, European warfare, colonial Africa, and imperial Russia.
-Courses in the history of the classical period are offered through the Department of Classics link to Classics homepage.
+Courses in the history of the classical period are offered through the Department of Classics.
 Advanced undergraduates have the option of working independently with faculty members on an independent study course or a senior honors thesis.

 Within the university, we contribute to a variety of programs, including the Wright State Core, the Regional Studies program, African and African-American Studies, Social Science Education, and Women’s Studies.